hummusaki/hummusaki/README.md

 <h1 align="center">Hi, I'm Gabriel</h1>

 ## About me
-Hey, my name is Gabriel but you I also go by Apoc and hummusaki.
+Hey, I'm Gabriel but you I also go by Apoc and hummusaki.
 At the time of writing, I currently have over 2 && (haha get it?)
 1/2 years of experience, but I'm still learning, planning to go to college for CompSci.

 ## What I know
 I've been doing Frontend since September 2019 and now I know the basics of Python, JavaScript, C#, SQL, and learning C++.